BitNinja01/golf-cartographer/README.md

 | 9 | Hole 1 + Green 17 | 19 | Hole 18 + Notes |
 | 10 | Scorecard + Green 18 | 20 | Back + Cover |

-Each hole gets paired with a different hole's green for strategic mid-round reference (hole 9 appears twice as the turning point).
+Each hole gets paired with a different hole's green (except for hole 9 since it's in the middle).

 ---